rock-core/rock-and-syskit/source/components/testing.html.md

     .to { EXPECTATIONS }
 ~~~

-Calling `syskit_write` more than
+Calling `syskit_write` more than once with the same port in a single
-once with the same portin a single `expect_execution` statement does not guarantee
+`expect_execution` statement does not guarantee
 the order in which the samples will be received.
 If you need to queue more than one
 sample in a single test, to guarantee ordering, pass all samples instead to a single
 `syskit_write` call.